-Type of Entry Description Business unit This type of entry creates a budget for accounts that are associated with a specific organizational unit, such as a department or warehouse.
-Account This type of entry crosses business units and company boundaries.
+- Business unit: This type of entry creates a budget for accounts that are associated with a specific organizational unit, such as a department or warehouse. - Account: This type of entry crosses business units and company boundaries.
 For example, use this type of entry to create a budget for salary and wage accounts across all business units.

-Understanding Budget Cycles
+25.5.2 Understanding Budget Cycles